Auditions for 2019 Collection of One Acts

 Scripts will be available to read starting at 6:00 PM.

 We recognize that you may not wish to be considered for every play in the collection.
-We will have copies of all of the plays available to read starting at 6:00 PM Monday and Tuesday nights.
+We will have copies of all of the plays available to read starting at 6:00 PM on both audition nights.
 If there are any plays you would prefer not to be considered for, please inform the desk volunteer.